okfn/opendatahandbook-old/source/glossary.rst

     without overloading either system.

   Attribution Licence
-    A licence that requires attributing the original source of the licensed material.
+    A licence that requires that the original source of the licensed material is cited (attributed).

   Attribution License
     See :term:`Attribution Licence`.

   Data protection legislation
-    Data protection legislation is not about protecting the data, but the right of citizens to live without doubt of the consequences that might come if information of their private lives becomes public.
+    Data protection legislation is not about protecting the data, but about protecting the right of citizens to live without fear that information about their private lives might become public.
-    The law protects the privacy (such as information about a person economic status, health and political position) and other rights such as the right to freedom of movement and assembly.
-For example, in Finland a travel card system used to record all instances when the card was shown to the reader machine on different public transport lines.
+    The law protects privacy (such as information about a person's economic status, health and political position) and other rights such as the right to freedom of movement and assembly.
+For example, in Finland a travel card system was used to record all instances when the card was shown to the reader machine on different public transport lines.
 This raised a debate from the perspective of freedom of movement and the travel card data collection was abandoned based